apotonick/paperdragon/README.md

 user.image[:thumb].url
 ```

 This is all you need to retrieve the URL/path for a stored image.
-Use this for your image tags
+Use this for your image tags.

 ```haml
 = img_tag user.image[:thumb].url